yodrew/yodrew.github.io/_posts/2012-02-16-dominant-assurance-with-a-twist.md

 4. In case of success, a supporter with an average bonus rates of less than 0@@ is treated as an investor who can eventually profit from the proposal in proportion to her average rate (–bonus rate x maximum profit rate).
 5. Supporters can make multiple contributions with different bonus rates.

 Thus someone with an idea but little seed money could still create a Dominant Assurance Contract.
 Whole-hearted supporters (those with 0@@ rates).
 The higher the maximum bonus rate, the wilder the game gets.
 It could be a spectacle of brinkmanship between the whole-hearts and half-hearts more compelling than a good craps game.
 Half-hearts would help attract attention to the proposal initially.
 Whole-hearts would help continue to attract half-hearts as the deadline approached.
-Just as in [webisteme](http://webisteme.com)‘s [#PunkMoney](http://punkmoney.org), participants could tweet changes in their positions, and a program could track variables, calculate totals, display graphs, and keep accounts in real time.
+Just as in Eli Gothill's PunkMoney, participants could tweet changes in their positions, and a program could track variables, calculate totals, display graphs, and keep accounts in real time.

 Examples